brenobaptista/blog/src/posts/editing-images-from-terminal-with-imagemagick.md

 ## That's all Folks!

-To exercise your skills with ImageMagick, write a bash script that automatically adds a watermark to photos.
-Have fun!

 By the way, the equivalent of ImageMagick for video and audio is called [FFmpeg](https://ffmpeg.org/).
 You can use it to record your screen or webcam, convert videos into different formats, or even make simple edits.